POP Nomination Process

 Medical and educational staff deserving of recognition for their tremendous efforts during the COVID-19 pandemic are eligible to receive a PEAR Award.
 The initiative, Professional Educator Appreciation and Recognition, was created to recognize mentors who have had a significant impact on students during their medical training.

-Baylor medical students can nominate preclinical faculty, attending physicians, residents, physician assistants, nurses and others on the medical team who have challenged them, expanded their knowledge or imparted a significant lesson.
+Any Baylor student can nominate preclinical faculty, attending physicians, residents, physician assistants, nurses and others on the medical team who have challenged them, expanded their knowledge or imparted a significant lesson.
 Submissions are shared with the award recipient and his or her department chair.
 Students can submit nominations online.

 PEAR Awards are supported by the Center for Professionalism, led by Dr. Ellen Friedman, professor of otolaryngology.